Icehouse (song)

 "Icehouse" is a song by the Australian rock band Flowers, later known as Icehouse.
 It was released as a single in Europe in 1982 by Chrysalis Records from the band's first album, Icehouse, after the band changed its name to Icehouse.
 In the United States, the song peaked at number 28 on the Billboard Top Tracks chart in 1981.

 "Icehouse" was written by founding member Iva Davies when he lived at 18 Tryon Road, Lindfield in an old, cold flat of a two-storey mansion—across the street was a dishevelled house which had its lights on all night peopled by short-term residents.
 Davies only learned that it was a half-way house for psychiatric and drug rehab patients after he wrote the song.
 Russell Mulcahy, an expatriate Australian living in London, directed the music video for "Icehouse".
 A remix version by Pee Wee Ferris & John Ferris was released on the Icehouse album Meltdown in 2002.

+The song "Icehouse" forms part of the narrative of the 2023 autofiction/horror novel The Shards by American author Bret Easton Ellis, and is used in The Shards (TV series) episode four which first-aired in 2026.